 Many reported the Adamson has secured or bought the rights to the Checker name.
-Patently untrue, Adamson Industries and its agents merely file a $350 trademark application to the USPTO for the long abandoned trademark of a defunked company.
+Patently untrue, Adamson Industries and it’s agents merely filed a $350 trademark application with the USPTO for the long abandoned trademark of a defunked company.
 No monies changed hands between Adamson and the Markin family, the family that operated Checker from 1922 till 2010.

 The real big news came out about a year later when it was reported in the New York Daily News headline “Revamped Checker Motors announces two new concepts including El Camino-style sport pickup”.
-The article reported Checker Motor Cars, a Massachusetts-based company that recently secured the trademark rights for the famed brand, has released concept sketches for two new vehicles that it hopes to send into production in the fall of 2018.
+The article reported: Checker Motor Cars, a Massachusetts-based company that recently secured the trademark rights for the famed brand, has released concept sketches for two new vehicles that it hopes to send into production in the fall of 2018.
 The first concept, dubbed the Sport Pick-up Crossover, is designed in the style of an El Camino or Ranchero.
 The original Checker Motors Corporation, which was based in Kalamazoo, Michigan, stopped producing its signature Marathon cab in 1982 and officially ceased to exist in 2010.
 Contario’s company has been providing parts and repairs services for Checker cars for more than a decade and recently acquired rights to sell cars under the brand’s name.”
 Note that the news item reported that the company had operated for 10 years restoring Checkers, this contradicts the press releases from a year earlier when the new company was created.

 Also in early October 2015 Hemmings Motor News Reported Contarino plans to build prototypes starting early next year (2016) and get into full production in 2018.
 He also intends to keep the Checker restoration business in operation even after production of the two new models begins.